seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

-# Part 2 — Understanding the App Router
+# **Part 2 — Understanding the App Router**

 # GreyMatter Journal

 ## Part 2 — Understanding the App Router: Why Modern Web Applications Are Not Collections of Pages

-> **Goal of this lesson:** Understand the philosophy behind the Next.js App Router, learn why folders become routes, discover how `page.tsx` and `layout.tsx` work together, and develop the mental model that modern web applications are persistent UI trees rather than collections of independent pages.
+> **Goal of this lesson:** Understand the **Next.js App Router**, learn why folders become routes, discover the roles of `page.tsx` and `layout.tsx`, and develop the mental model that modern web applications are built as **persistent UI trees**, not collections of disconnected pages.

 ---

-# The Biggest Mental Shift in Modern Web Development
+# The Biggest Mental Shift in Next.js

-When most people first learn web development, they learn to think in terms of **pages**.
+When most developers first learn web development, they are taught to think in terms of **pages**.

-A website looks something like this:
+A website looks like a collection of files:

 ```text
 home.html